Raised Garden Beds

 Here are my Top 7 Reasons I chose Raised Beds:

 Raised beds will cost you some effort to construct – but the payoff is huge and worth it (I think).

 If you have been on the fence for a while and wonder why people go to all the time and effort to build a raised bed garden I may be able to shed some light on the subject.
 I have gardened in raised beds as well as traditional row-style gardens.
 Both have some benefits.
 Raised beds are not for everyone.

 Raised beds do not have to cost a lot of money or too much effort.
 There are so many ways to create raised beds.
 Contrary to popular opinion, you don’t even need pretty boxes to outline your raised beds.
-You can mound up some nice compost & soil in a 3 foot by 8 foot section (or whatever measurements fit your fancy) and call it a raised bed.
+You can mound up some nice compost & soil in a 2 foot by 16 foot row (or whatever measurements fit your fancy) and call it a raised bed.

 Here in Kentucky, that idea would soon flop because there isn’t a lot of flat ground.
 Clarification: There isn’t a lot of flat ground on the 23 acres we happen to own.
 My pretty mound of compost would wash down into the creek in a spring month.
 Have you ever heard of the “rolling hills of Kentucky.”
 That’s where I live.
 Rolling hills plus crazy rain equals no soil.

 If your land (and spring-rain showers) happen to resemble the ones here in Kentucky, you may want to put a perimeter around your raised beds to keep your beautiful soil from traveling to the creek.

 There are so many good ideas for holding in that dirt.
 Untreated wood.
 Reclaimed wood.
 Concrete blocks.
 Logs.
 Felled trees.
 Cedar posts (laid on their side).
 There are even more choices at the big box home improvement stores.
 Many landscaping perimeters can be used to create raised beds.
 You can spend as much or as little as you want framing out your garden beds.